 Greater Manchester Police and the RSPB are appealing for information after a buzzard was found shot near Diggle, in the Peak District National Park, on May 11.

 A member of the public found the bird dying on the ground and contacted the RSPB.
 However it had to be euthanised by a vet the next morning due to the extent of its injuries.

 The body of the bird was x-rayed, and found to contain six pieces of lead shot.
 Further post-mortem analysis revealed that the bird had also been shot at an earlier occasion, but survived.

 All birds of prey are protected by the Wildlife and Countryside Act 1981.
 To intentionally kill or injure one is a criminal offence and could result in an unlimited fine or up to six months in jail.

 However the northern Peak District is a known hotspot for the shooting, trapping and poisoning of birds of prey.
-Nearby In 2018, a climber witnessed a near Saddleworth, the same year that a tawny owl and a were found shot near Wessenden Head.
+Nearby In 2018, a climber witnessed a red kite being shot out of the sky near Saddleworth, the same year that a tawny owl and a short-eared owl were found shot near Wessenden Head.

 The RSPB’s Investigations Team recently reported a surge of potential and confirmed incidents of bird of prey persecution since lockdown.
 It is believed that the absence of visitors and raptor workers from key parts of the countryside may have served as an invitation to some to increase their efforts to kill birds of prey.